How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 Whitefield ointment Benzoic acid, salicylic acid and petrolatum

-Prednisolone (0.5% low-level ointment) Prednisolone
+Prednisolone (0.5% low-potency ointment) Prednisolone

 Radevit Active Vitamins – E, D, A